zalora/binlog-parser/README.md

 has no way of knowing of these changes.

 If this limitation is not acceptable, some tools like [Maxwell's Daemon by Zendesk](https://github.com/zendesk/maxwell) can work around that issue at the cost of greater complexity.

+# Releases

+How to do a release:

+    git tag -a X.X.X -m "... release note ..."
+    git push --follow-tags

+Travis CI will attach a statically built binary to the release tag on GitHub.